En Français (French)

 Also call your local sheriff, county commissioners, and mayor.
 Look up their numbers on the web.

 Look below for more information to share with your loved ones in prisons, jails, juvenile jails, and state hospitals.

 Nobody should be afraid to seek medical care because they are afraid of being arrested.
 Immigration and Customs Enforcement (ICE) says that it will not arrest people at medical clinics.
-The ACLU has asked that ICE halt detentions to limit the spread of the virus in jails and detentions centers.
+The ACLU has asked that ICE halt detentions to limit the spread of the virus in jails and detention centers.

-By March 27, 2020, there is a halt on most evictions in Idaho until April 15, 2020.
+As of March 27, 2020, there is a halt on most evictions in Idaho until April 15, 2020.
 The Idaho Supreme Court issued an emergency order.
 Only evictions about drugs in the rental should proceed.